PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

  <cacheFile>    Use a specific file for caching (uses a temporary file by default)
  <basepath>     A path to strip from the front of file paths inside reports
+ <bootstrap>    A comma separated list of files to run before processing begins
  <file>         One or more files and/or directories to check
+ <fileList>     A file containing a list of files and/or directories to check (one per line)
  <encoding>     The encoding of the files being checked (default is utf-8)
  <extensions>   A comma separated list of file extensions to check
                 (extension filtering only valid when checking a directory)